 Record the Most Important Info

-If the driver that struck your car leaves the scene, gather as much information as you can to relay to police.
+If the driver that struck your car leaves the scene, gather as much information as you can to relay to the police.
 The basics:

 License plate number